 King Juan Carlos has always been a popular European Monarch, though it has to be said his image has taken somewhat of a royal battering over the past few years.
 His Majesty’s general health has also been a source of concern over the past 2 to 3 years for many Spanish royal watchers.

-Tagged Birthday, Juan Carlos I.
+Tagged Birthday, Juan Carlos I of Spain.